mj662/BestClockRadio/README.md

 # BestClockRadio
-Best Clock Radio is an clock radio app for the iPhone and iPad that plays any radio statio or podcast with a simple buton interface
+Best Clock Radio is an clock radio app for the iPhone and iPad that plays any radio statio or podcast with a simple buton interface.